 - Move everything in the wok out to the sides and pour the eggs in the center.
 Cook and stir the eggs until firm.

 - Add the noodles to the wok and pour in the sauce.
-Cook, stirring constantly, until the noodles are tender.
-Add a bit more water if needed to finish cooking the noodles.
+Cook, stirring constantly, until the noodles are tender and coated with sauce..
+Add a bit more water, if needed.

 - Stir in bean sprouts and green onions.

-- Remove from the heat and garnish with chopped peanuts.
-Taste for seasoning, adjusting the spice or lime juice if needed
+- Remove from the heat.
+Taste for seasoning, adjusting the spice or lime juice, if needed.

-Serve garnished with fresh cilantro and remaining bean sprouts and lime wedges on the side
+Serve garnished with chopped peanuts. fresh cilantro, remaining bean sprouts and lime wedges on the side